 Social kinds have been raised as something of a contrast class to biological kinds.
 Sometimes the issue is cast as one of nature (biology) vs nurture (culture).
 The kinds (or statistical parameters) that we will go on to consider might be regarded more as cultural kinds than as biological kinds.
-There has been quite a lot that has been written on social kinds e.g., psychological categories like emotions and institutional kinds like banks and universities.
-People have argued that gender and race are not biological inevitabilities - they are social constructions.
+There has been quite a lot that has been written on social kinds e.g., psychological categories like emotions and institutional kinds like banks and universities (see, for example, Griffiths, 1997 and Hacking, 1999).
+People have argued that gender and race are not biological inevitabilities - they are social constructions (e.g., Haslanger, 2013).
 This is to say that any predictive power that we gain from knowledge of kind membership is due to contingent facts about our social institutions.
 I have much sympathy with this line.
-It is because it is possible to alter our social practice and create more equitable future that our decision to not alter our social practice and create more inequitable future is unjust.
+It is because it is possible to alter our social practice and create more equitable future that our decision to not alter our social practice and create a more inequitable future is unjust.

 Nominal kinds, on the other hand, are kinds 'in name only'.
 The idea, here, is that we can define an arbitrary set any old way we like.
 I can define up a mathematical object that I call 'blub' and stipulate that members of 'blub' are: the letter 'a', the number '2', my left sneaker, and the moon.
 Of course there isn't much of anything else that I can say about blub.
 It has 4 members and the members don't seem to have anything in common other than being members of the category or kind blub.
 While one might think that nominal kinds don't have essences, one might reply that they share the essence of being members of the kind.
 This essence seems to be a fairly useless sort of a feature, however.
 More importantly than lacking an essence, the standard story goes, the problem with nominal kinds is that they are not projectable.
 If we know that something is a member of kind blub we can't predict anything more about it.

 Disjunctive kinds such as duck-rabbit - where something is a duck-rabbit if and only if it is either a duck or it is a rabbit are projectable, however.
 A disjunction of duck-rabbit projectable features is predicable on the basis of knowledge that something is a duck-rabbit.
-Gruesome categories seem to me to pose a very genuine problem.
-I don't have a solution to the problem of grue.
-I won't have anything more to say about these sorts of problems of kind membership, here, however.
-My focus is more on what we have been inclined to regard as 'equity groups'.
-Instead of regarding them to be 'equity groups' I want to instead regard them to be statistical parameters.
-The idea of projectability is now one of placing bets on how things will likely turn out.
-Betting on duck-rabbit is not likely to get me as rich as I could get betting on ducks and rabbits.
-I mean to say that knowledge that something is a duck, rather than a rabbit should (fairly intuitively) provide additional information that will enable me to get richer when predicting likely futures for particulars with knowledge of those parameters / knowledge of membership in those kinds.
+The disjunction of blub features would allow us simliar predictive leverage.
+There may be a story here about greater precision being afforded to 'better' or 'more natural' kinds.
+Gruesome categories seem to me to pose a very genuine problem to do with projectability and a problem that is something to do with going on in the same way.
+In some moods I think this is a genuine problem, in others I don't see the problem.
+I won't have anything more to say about these issues in the standard literature of analytic philosohpy.
+Instead, I want to turn to the groups we are inclined to regard as 'equity groups' because they think they are currently (and / or have historically) been require do bear the negative brunt of inequality.
+This chapter will end with the notion of a statistical parameter and the idea of getting rich betting on likely futures for people on the basis of their statistical parameters / equity group memberships.